preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **User Variation**: Pages (incl News) will be listed that correspond with the logged in users preferred setting for the variation, for example language setting, in the user's profile.
 If some pages does not have a variation that correspond with the user's setting, the default variation will be listed.
 + **Default Variation**: The default variations are always listed.
-+ **All Variations**: All variations is listed, meaning several copies of a page can be shown in the list, if the page has variations.
++ **All Variations**: All variations are listed, meaning several copies of a page can be shown in the list, if the page has variations.

 You can find more information about variations under the heading "Variations" on this page: :doc:`Publishing App Settings </pages/page-settings/index>`